 A wash cloth, tooth paste, tooth brushes, bandaids, antibiotic ointment, combs, soap, shampoo and conditioner.

-Clothing, shoes, toys and stuffed animals are also donated to the children of Cabo Verde.
+Clothing, shoes, toys and stuffed animals, soccer equipment and uniforms are also donated to the children of Cabo Verde.

 The vision for Books for Cabo Verde is to provide reading materials for children and young adults in each of the nine inhabited islands of Cabo Verde through the implementation of a library in all elementary schools.
 While Cabo Verde does have a library system available to its citizens, these libraries are primarily located in major cities, and are not accessible to those living in rural environments due to transportation and economic barriers.
 In order to reach children, CVU will create libraries in the local schools, beginning with preschools and elementary schools in areas with the greatest need.